angular/angular/aio/content/guide/deprecations.md

 | `showCircularDependencies` | <!--v12--> v14    | The recommended method to detect circular dependencies in project code is to use either a lint rule or other external tooling.                                 |
 | Protractor builder         | <!--v12--> v14    | Deprecate as part of the Protractor deprecation.                                                                                                               |

+### @angular-devkit/build-optimizer

+The entire NPM package is deprecated.
+It has always been experimental (never hit `1.0.0`) and has been an internal package for the Angular CLI.
+All the relevant functionality has been moved to `@angular-devkit/build-angular`.

 {@a removed}

 ## Removed APIs